Timeless Torches

 The Timeless Torches, an over-40 dance troupe, with each dancer's age inscribed on the back of their uniform, performs at a NY Liberty WNBA game in 2022.

 The Timeless Torches are the senior dance squad that performs as sideline entertainment during New York Liberty Games in the WNBA.

 They are a diverse group of men and women ranging in ages from 40 to 80+.
 The Timeless Torches dance in a wide range of styles and are one of the most well known dance acts in sports.

-The mission of the Timeless Torches is to inspire and entertain while reminding the crowd that you can dance, live your dreams, and have fun at any age.
+The mission of the Timeless Torches is to inspire and entertain.

 Origin

 The Timeless dance troupe was founded in 2005 and holds open auditions every year.

 Notable Media Appearances

 The Timeless Torches were featured on a 2012 episode of 30 Rock as well as Good Morning America, the Today Show and appearances at WNBA and NBA All-Star Games.